Most Beautiful Villages in Meghalaya

 The people of Umden all skilled weavers, known for producing high-quality mulberry silk.
 The textile that the local community produce reflects the cultural and traditional beauty.

 Umden village surrounded by serene lush mountains and hills.
-Visitors to Umden can witness the weaving process up close, and even purchase some of these crafted silk products.
+Visitors to Umden can witness the weaving process up close, and even purchase some crafted silk products.

 Laitmawsiang